Usearus/foli-2023/README.md

     -   Grab the end of the job description sheet and make it smaller
     -   Delete this sheet when done

--   Add show all hide all button to sidebar sheet list
 -   "target" role, salary, etc...
 -   Sticky survey at bottom
     -   What do you like, what's missing, what to chat about it?